michalmietlinski/Interview-questions/Front-end/CSS/readme.md

-# Front-end questions - CSS
+# Frontend questions  CSS

 ### Cascade
 * What does CSS stand for?
 * Why "Cascading"?
 * What is the rule of setting which style to apply?
 * What's difference between class and ID in css?
-* From list - which is most important, and which least?
+* From list  which is most important, and which least? id;
-- id;
-- class;
+ class;
-- inline css;
+ inline css;
-- tags;
+ tags;
-- tags hierarchy;
+ tags hierarchy;

 ### Resetting and global css
 * What is resetting css?
 * Did / where did you use it?
-* What does boxing-size do?
+* What does boxingsize do?
 * What styles you could / should apply for all elements?
 * Do you know examples of browser specific styling?